Can Dogs Eat Pecans?

 What You Should Know

 Pecans should be kept well away from dogs.
-If your dog has eaten pecans, watch for symptoms such as vomiting, diarrhea, lethargy, or loss of appetite.
+If your dog has eaten pecans, watch for symptoms such as vomiting, diarrhoea, lethargy, or loss of appetite.
 In an emergency, contact your veterinarian or an animal poison helpline straight away.

 Sources